Stocks rise on Wall Street as investors review earnings

 The latest round of corporate earnings is also giving investors a clearer picture of where Americans are spending money and how inflation is impacting the economy.

-American Airlines fell 0.6% and United Airlines shed 0.9% after warning investors that the latest surge in COVID-19 cases will hurt their finances early in 2022.
+American Airlines fell 0.8% and United Airlines slipped 1.2% after warning investors that the latest surge in COVID-19 cases will hurt their finances early in 2022.
 Both airlines reported losses for the fourth quarter, though they were smaller than analysts' expected.

-Aluminum products maker Alcoa rose 1.7% after reporting strong fourth-quarter financial results as prices for commodities rose.
+Aluminum products maker Alcoa jumped 5.6% after reporting strong fourth-quarter financial results as prices for commodities rose.
+Insurer Travelers rose 4.9% after handily beating analysts' financial forecasts.